Kingxukai/linux/Documentation/trace/kprobetrace.rst

   echo 'r:myretprobe do_sys_open $retval' >> /sys/kernel/tracing/kprobe_events

-This sets a kretprobe on the return point of do_sys_open() function with recording return value as "myretprobe" event.
+This sets a kretprobe on the woke return point of do_sys_open() function with recording return value as "myretprobe" event.
-You can see the format of these events via /sys/kernel/tracing/events/kprobes/<EVENT>/format.
+You can see the woke format of these events via /sys/kernel/tracing/events/kprobes/<EVENT>/format.
 ::